bswinnerton/blog/_posts/2017-12-22-configuring-kvm-on-clear-linux.md

 sudo usermod -G kvm -a brooks
 ```

-And finally, we start need to enable the `libvirtd` service, which is the toolkit that we use to manage the virtualized hosts:
+And finally, we need to enable the `libvirtd` service, which is the toolkit that we use to manage the virtualized hosts:

 ```
 sudo systemctl enable libvirtd